datalogics-seu/DLE-NotShipped/README.md

 v18.0.3 and higher.
 Place in \Sample_Source\Annotations

 ** FlattenTransparency-ConvertTextToCurves.cs - Converts text elements to path elements via the TransparencyFlattener feature.
 Place in \Sample_Source\ContentModification

+** FlatTextToPDF - converts a flat text file with some PCL codes to a PDF document using a monospace font.

 ** FormWalker.cs - Walks through AcroForm field of a PDF, describing the widget annotation properties (should work for static XFA too).
 PGallot sample, updated with a bit more info on signature fields.  v15.0.4 and higher.
 Place in \Sample_Source\InformationExtraction\FormWalker